Core Concepts

 Implementation Structure

-A state based routing system consists of:
+A state based routing system consists of:- State Definition

 - Network and router implementation